Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Stellar Cluster Expansion from compact Dark Matter

 PBH may exist over a broad spectrum of masses, from the scale of supermassive black holes, with masses ranging from $10^6$ to $10^{10} ~ M_{\odot}$, to asteroid-masses around $10^{-16} ~ M_{\odot}$, a mass-scale at which the black hole lifetime from Hawking evaporation shortens to approximately the age of the Universe.
 The mass function of the PBH population depends on the formation mechanism but is often, for simplicity, taken to be monochromatic.
 Notice that for PBH formed by the collapse of symmetric density fluctuations, the mass distribution is expected to be described by a log-normal distribution, which approximates a delta function in the limit of very small width; for scale-invariant fluctuations, such as the collapse of cosmic strings, a power-law should result.
 Other mass functions are also possible (for details and references, the Reader should refer to Ref.~\cite{1975ApJ...201....1C, James_Turner_2020}).

 Encounters between stellar systems and black holes primarily involve changes in the velocities or accelerations of stars.
-Tidal effects result from gravitational forces that emerge through the interplay of gravitational attraction during close encounters between celestial bodies \cite{hills_possible_1975, bertotti_tidal_1990}.
-In encounters between stellar systems and black holes, these effects can lead to significant changes in the spatial distribution of stars, influencing the dynamics and structure of self-gravitating stellar system.
+Tidal effects result from differential gravitational forces during close encounters between celestial bodies \cite{hills_possible_1975, bertotti_tidal_1990}.
+In encounters between stellar systems and black holes, these effects can lead to significant changes in the spatial distribution of stars, influencing the dynamics and structure of self-gravitating stellar systems.
 The extent of such tidal effects depends on various factors, such as the mass of the black hole, the distance between the black hole and the star cluster, and the arrangement of the stars within the star cluster.

 As alluded to above, ultra-faint dwarf galaxies provide strong constraints on the abundances and masses of PBH.
 Dynamical heating leads to changes in the velocities of stars within the cluster, ultimately causing the expansion of the entire star cluster.
 The survival of the star cluster within the Eri II galaxy, a compact cluster inside a largely DM-dominated environment, therefore places limits on the abundance of PBH that would cause heating, as first pointed out in Ref.~\cite{brandt_constraints_2016}.